 One of the major grades given each six weeks will be the district reading comprehension assessment.
 The best way to prepare is to have your child reading at home nightly.
-Students will need to read a book a month and complete an assignment.
-In addition, students will also be tested on Greek and Latin roots.
+In addition, students will also be tested on accumulated vocabulary referred to as "Word Nerds."
+These will be assessed every ten weeks.
+They should utilize their notes to prepare for this assessment.
 Also, students will submit one published piece each six weeks that relates to the genre we are studying.